dustinpfister/blog_posts/_posts/canvas-chartjs.md

 ## 2 - Basic example of charts.js use

-So to get started with chartjs first I need to grab the version of chartjs that I want to use.
-In this post I was using [chartjs 2.7.1](https://github.com/chartjs/Chart.js/tree/v2.7.1/dist).
+So to get started with chartjs first I need to grab the version of chartjs that I want to use for thus post.
+In this example I was using [chartjs 2.7.1](https://github.com/chartjs/Chart.js/tree/v2.7.1/dist).
 Once I have a copy of chartjs to link to with a script tag I can then write some code for a basic line chart.

 ```html
 <html>